Alec-SE/GIS-in-Anticipatory-Humanitarian-Action/Final assignment/README.md

 4. Classify the landuse data in useful manner.
 5. Create one or multible buffers around the river.
 Choose a reasonable extend of the buffers to identify potentially by floods effected areas around the river.
 6. Use the intersection tool to great a layer of potentially by floods effected farmland and residential areas based on the landuse data and the buffer(s).
-7.
+7. Load the health infrastructure and airports your QGIS and visualize them.
+If you chouse to show a large part of the area of interest in your final map you should create a point layer for the hospitals to visualize them better.
+8. Load the road network in your QGIS.
+Decide which road types you want to show and only visualize these.
-7. Create a map that shows the different kinds of landuse in the area of interest.
-Furthermore, the map should emphasize which areas are potentially at flood risk.
-Note that you can also choose to only show a smaller part of the area if you like.
+7. CCreate a map with all formal components (autor, date, scale,..) which shows the different kinds of landuse in the area of interest.
+Furthermore, the map should emphasize which areas are potentially at risk of flooding.
 8. Export your map as PDF and send it to...